hayden-donnelly/the-village-sacrifice/README.md

-# The Village Sacrifice
+# About

-Stealth game made in 72 hours for Ludem Dare 43.
+The Village Sacrifice is a stealth game made in 72 hours for Ludem Dare 43.
+"Your village has decided to deal with over population by sacrificing you to the great stone golem who lives nearby.
+Your goal is to sneak through the dungeon and escape undetected."

 ## Built With